zuyaabro/zuyaabro/README.md

 ## Hi there, I'm Zuya Abro ☕️
-🌸 I'm a fullstack developer and lifelong learner
+🌸 I'm a fullstack developer and lifelong learner <br>
-🧠 Passionate about problem-solving and creating impactful solutions 🎵 I'm currently working on Frequency, a music based platform to connect Spotify users 🐝 Reach me through LinkedIn [here](https://www.linkedin.com/in/zuyaabro/) or [email me](mailto:zuyaabro@gmail.com)
+🧠 Passionate about problem-solving and creating impactful solutions <br>
+🎵 I'm currently working on Frequency, a music based platform to connect Spotify users <br>
+🐝 Reach me through LinkedIn [here](https://www.linkedin.com/in/zuyaabro/) or [email me](mailto:zuyaabro@gmail.com)
 <!--
 **zuyaabro/zuyaabro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.